 The BMW M3 is a high-performance version of the 3 Series, developed by BMW’s in-house motorsport division.

-The M3 originally was released in 1986 as a performance upgrade package for the E30 3 Series.
+The M3 was initially released in 1986 as a performance upgrade package for the E30 3 Series.

-While the first version of the M3 was powered by a four-cylinder engine, this was replaced by an inline six-cylinder engine in 1992, and that continues to today with the same Twin Turbo setup that we found in the M2 CS from earlier.
+While the first version of the M3 was powered by a four-cylinder engine, this was replaced by an inline six-cylinder engine in 1992, and that continues today with the same Twin Turbo setup we found in the M2 from earlier.

 The M3 is being offered with a six-speed manual transmission or a seven-speed dual-clutch transmission.

-The current M3 is powered by the same twin-turbocharged 3.0-liter inline six-cylinder engine as the M2 CS, but in this application, it produces 503 horsepower, but due to its extra weight, it goes zero to 60 in the same 3.8 seconds.
+The current M3 is powered by the twin-turbocharged 3.0-liter inline six-cylinder engine, producing 473 horsepower.
+Still, due to its extra weight, it goes from zero to 60 in the same 4.1 seconds.

-Just like the M3 and the M2 CS, the BMW M4 is a high-performance variant of the 4 Series, and it shares many of the same specifications as the M3.
+Just like the M3, the BMW M4 is a high-performance variant of the BMW 4 Series, and it shares many of the exact specifications as the M3.

-However, the M4 is larger than the M3, but it still comes with a 6-speed manual transmission.
-The M4 also has the same engine as the M3, and it produces same power.
-As a result, the M4 is able to accelerate from 0 to 60 miles per hour in just you guessed it, 3.8 seconds.
+However, the M4 is larger than the M3 but still comes with a 6-speed manual transmission.
+The M4 carries the same engine as the M3, producing the same power of 473 horsepower at 6,250 rpm.
+As a result, the M4 can accelerate from 0 to 60 miles per hour in just, you guessed it, 3.8 seconds.

 Are there any BMW SUVs with a manual transmission?

-Now you might be wondering, hey, there aren’t any SUVs on this list, have there been any BMW SUVs with a manual transmission?
+You might be wondering, there aren’t any SUVs on this list.
+Have there been any BMW SUVs with a manual transmission?

-Unfortunately, there are no SUVs in their lineup with a manual transmission.
-However, BMW for a short period sold the E53 BMW X5 with a manual transmission.
-Back when the first generation of the X5 was released it was considered more of a sporty SUV, rather than a luxury vehicle like it is today.
+Unfortunately, there are no SUVs in their lineup with a manual transmission (and likely never will with their transition to EVs).
+However, for a short period, BMW sold the E53 BMW X5 with a manual transmission.
+When the first generation of the X5 was released, it was considered more of a sporty SUV rather than a luxury vehicle like it is today.
 Because of that, BMW offered it with a 5-speed transmission right out of the box.

 Conclusion

 So there you have it!
-Currently, BMW’s only current vehicles that offer a manual transmission is the BMW M2 CS, the BMW M3, and of course the BMW M4.
-I have no doubt that BMW is trying everything they can to continue offering manual transmissions, even though the industry as a whole is moving towards faster shifting, yet less fun dual-clutch transmissions.
+Currently, the only BMW vehicles that offer a manual transmission are the BMW M2 CS, the BMW M3, and, of course, the BMW M4.
+I have no doubt that BMW is trying everything to continue offering manual transmissions, even though the industry is moving towards faster shifting yet less fun dual-clutch transmissions.